arvigeus/AZ-204/Topics/App Service.md

 `AllMetrics` settings are collected by agents on to the App Service and report the usage of host resources.
 These are items like CPU usage, memory usage, and disk I/O used.

 ### Stream logs

+To stream logs in the Azure portal, navigate to your app and select **Log stream**.

 Logs written to .txt, .log, or .htm files in `/home/LogFiles` (or `D:\home\LogFiles` for Windows apps) .
 Note, some logs may appear out of order due to buffering.